parniajabbari/bioinformatic-pipeline-for-Hofmeister-ions-series-analysis/README.md

 To systematically analyze protein-ion interactions involving Hofmeister series ions, we developed and executed an automated workflow within a High-Performance Computing (HPC) environment, using Bash scripting as well as Python programming.

-Ion–Protein Interaction Analysis Pipeline This pipeline helps you study how ions (default: F■) interact with proteins using PDB CIF files.
+This pipeline helps you study how ions (default: F■) interact with proteins using PDB CIF files.
 You can replace F with other ions (Cl, Br, I, etc.) easily.

 ■ Requirements
 Before starting, make sure you have installed: - Python 3.8+ - Packages: pip install biopython pandas matplotlib requests numpy - External tools: mkdssp (for secondary structure analysis)